Last updated on

 For LLCs with a fiscal year end of December (which is most LLCs in Vermont), your first Annual Report will be due between January 1st and March 31st (regardless of which month your LLC was formed).

-For example, if your LLC was formed on January 1st 2017, your first Annual Report will be due between January 1st and March 31st of 2018.
-And if your LLC was formed on December 31st 2017, your first Annual Report will also be due between January 1st and March 31st of 2018.
+If your LLC was formed on December 31st 2021, your first Annual Report will also be due between January 1st and March 31st of 2022.

 Annual Report Reminder Notice: